Who else has been shimmying and jiving their way through the very beginnings of 2022

 Did you miss the blog posts?

 Did you even notice how they had jumped onto the ‘back burner’ for a while?
+Well here I am at last, sending over some beautiful Islay sea air to you.

-It was not intentional
+My absence was not intentional

 but as October, slipped gracefully into November, then on, seamlessly into December, time seemed to pass and overtake me at some rate of knots, such was the madness of a busy end to the year.
+Such was the beauty of Islay’s sea air, as any free time and I was drawn to the beaches over the headland.

 That crazy Christmas season, it catches me every time, sweeping me up and carrying me along, as